Policy Learning with New Treatments: Regret convergence

 Under these assumptions, the following regret bound is obtained: \begin{theorem} Let $\mathcal{P}_C$ be a set of distributions for which (1) Assumptions \ref{DGP} holds with constant $C$ and (2) Assumption \ref{rootnconvergence} holds.
 Under Assumptions \ref{linear} and \ref{policy},

 is satisfied.
 As a result,

 \end{theorem}

 The rate of convergence of the maximum regret is the slower of two rates: $N^{-1/2}$, and the estimation rate of $\hat m_0$ in Assumption \ref{rootnconvergence}.
-This first rate is driven by the convergence of an empirical process uniformly over the policy class, which is $N^{-1/2}$ under Assumption \ref{policy} (\cite{van1996empirical}).
+This first rate is driven by the convergence of an empirical process uniformly over the policy class, which is $N^{-1/2}$ under Assumption \ref{policy} (\cite{vandervaartWeakConvergence1996}).
 The second rate reflects that the regret of the estimated policy depends on the behavior of the linear program (\ref{gammalp}), the constraints of which depend on identified moments of the data and must be estimated.
-In turn, the value of the linear program can be shown to converge to its population counterpart at the same rate as the constraints (see \textcite{hoffman2003approximate} and \textcite{rockafellar2009variational}, related results in econometrics include \textcite{fang2020inference}, \textcite{freyberger2015identification}).
+In turn, the value of the linear program can be shown to converge to its population counterpart at the same rate as the constraints (see \textcite{hoffmanApproximateSolutionsSystems1952} and \textcite{rockafellarVariationalAnalysis2009}; related results in econometrics include \textcite{fangInferenceLargeScaleLinear2023} and \textcite{freybergerIdentificationShapeRestrictions2015}).
 Because Assumption \ref{rootnconvergence} is only a condition on the rate of convergence of this estimator, the bound of Theorem \ref{regretconvergence} is a rate result.
-If non-asymptotic bounds on the estimator $\hat m_0$ are available, for example if covariates are discrete and outcomes are bounded, then the proof of Lemma \ref{lpconvergence} can be used to obtain non-asymptotic regret bounds.
+If non-asymptotic bounds on the estimator $\hat m_0$ are available, (for example if covariates are discrete and outcomes are bounded), then the proof of Lemma \ref{lpconvergence} can be used to obtain non-asymptotic regret bounds.
+This is developed in more detail in Appendix \ref{appendix-extensions}.

-I give a heuristic sketch of the proof and defer the details to Appendix \ref{proofappendix}.
+I give a heuristic sketch of the proof and defer the details to Appendix \ref{appendix-proofs}.
 I first define the quantities

 $\tilde R_{N,P}(\pi)$ measures the in-sample or empirical maximum regret of policy $\pi$, supposing the true $m_P$ and hence the true $\Gamma_{j,P}$ were known. $\overline{R}_{N}(\pi)$ is the objective function of the empirical minimax regret problem (\ref{empiricalMMR}).
 The difference between the maximum regret of the estimated policy and that of the minimax regret optimal policy can then be decomposed in terms of these quantities as follows: